mkrechetov/mkrechetov.github.io/_posts/2022-11-11-CascadeMLE.markdown

 leafs = {}
 ```

-Next, I bruteforce all possible events.
-One can think of infection spreading events as a sequence of coin tosses: at every time step, every infected node tosses a coin for each susceptible neighbor (tossing heads means that the neighbor becomes infected).
-For this graph it is possible to upperbound the maximal number of coin tosses by 15, for example.
+Next, I brute force all possible events.
+One can think of infection-spreading events as a sequence of coin tosses: at every time step, every infected node tosses a coin for each susceptible neighbor (tossing heads means that the neighbor becomes infected).
+For this graph, it is possible to upper-bound the maximal number of coin tosses by 15, for example.

 ```
 allTosses = list(itertools.product([0, 1], repeat=15))